Pentagon chief, at Korean DMZ, says U.S. will not cut force in Korea

 "There's no margin of error up here," Hagel told reporters after walking through the structure.
 "It's a very important location that we need to pay attention to."

-Hagel also visited the hilltop Observation Post Ouellette in the demilitarized zone (DMZ), where he looked across a valley into North Korea and received a briefing from South Korean Defense Minister Kim Kwan-jin.
-The post is named for Private Joseph Ouellette, who won the Medal of Honor in the Korean War.
+Hagel also visited the hilltop Observation Post Ouellette in the demilitarized zone (DMZ), where he looked across a valley into North Korea and received a briefing from South Korean Defence Minister Kim Kwan-jin.
+The post is named for Private Joseph Ouellette, who won the Medal of Honour in the Korean War.

 Hagel will participate in talks about the future of the alliance with his South Korean counterpart and will attend a change-of-command ceremony for U.S. forces in South Korea.
 He will be joined Army General Martin Dempsey, the chairman of the Joint Chiefs of Staff, and Admiral Samuel Locklear, the head of U.S. Pacific Command.